 Amanda’s experience includes litigation before various U.S. District Courts and the U.S. International Trade Commission.
-Her experience includes writing motions to invalidate patents; motions for and opposing summary judgment on non-infringement and invalidity; claim construction briefing; invalidity contentions; preparing expert witnesses for deposition; taking depositions; and succeeding in inter partes review before the Patent Trial and Appeal Board.
+Her experience includes writing motions to invalidate patents, motions for and opposing summary judgment on non-infringement and invalidity, claim construction briefing, invalidity contentions, preparing expert witnesses for deposition, and taking depositions.
 She has represented both plaintiffs and defendants.
-Amanda’s patent prosecution experience includes drafting and prosecuting U.S. and foreign patent application, both design and utility.
-Amanda’s additional intellectual property experience includes writing freedom to operate and patentability opinions for a number of clients.
+Amanda’s additional intellectual property experience has included drafting freedom to operate and patentability opinions.

-Her technological areas of expertise include biomedical engineering, including biomechanics and neural control; mechanical engineering, and computer software technologies.
+Amanda’s technological areas of expertise include biomedical engineering, including biomechanics and neural control, mechanical engineering, and computer software technologies.
 For example, she has worked on subject matter involving encryption technology, mobile phone network connectivity systems, and food processing systems.

-She is a member of the American Intellectual Property Law Association (AIPLA) and of the International Trade Commission Trial Lawyers Association (ITCTLA).
+Amanda is a member of the American Intellectual Property Law Association (AIPLA), the Cleveland Intellectual Property Law Association (CIPLA), and the International Trade Commission Trial Lawyers Association (ITCTLA).

-Amanda joined Calfee as a lateral associate in 2017.
+Amanda joined Calfee in 2017.
 Prior to joining Calfee, she was an associate in the D.C. offices of Steptoe & Johnson LLP and Hunton & Williams LLP.